For general enquiries about the Parkes Library contact:

 Jewish History - ranging from detailed studies of individual communities to broad surveys of Jewish history

-Jewish-Arab Relations - political relations between the Palestinians and Israelis and between Israel and the Arab countries of the Middle East
+Jewish-Arab Relations - political relations between Palestinians and Israelis and between Israel and the Arab countries of the Middle East

 Jewish-Christian Relations - studies of the history of relations between the two faiths, including aspects of conversion and dialogue throughout the ages